1. EPAYMENTS CODE

 Transferring your PayID from another financial institution to Volt

-To transfer a PayID from an account held with another financial institution to us will require you to start the process with that other financial institution and then complete the transfer with us by creating a PayID through our Volt App.
+To transfer a PayID from an account held with another financial institution to us will require you to start the process with that other financial institution and then complete the transfer with us by creating a PayID when you log in to your account.

 Maintaining and altering your PayID